nestjs/docs.nestjs.com/content/fundamentals/module-reference.md

 }
 ```

-The `resolve()` method will create an unique context identifier.
-That means, every time when you call this method, it will return an exclusive instance from a separate **DI container sub-tree**.
+The `resolve()` method will create a unique context identifier.
+Consequently, every time when you call this method, it will return an exclusive instance from a separate **DI container sub-tree**.
 Thus, if you call this method more than once and compare instance references, you will see that they are not equal.

 ```typescript
 @@filename(cats.service)